 Please submit up to 3 poems not to exceed 5 single-spaced pages.
 Include all poems in the same Word or RTF file with your bio.
 Include your name on every page of the file.

-Please submit one story up to 1500 words.
-Please double-space prose and provide a word count.
+Please submit one short fiction piece up to 3000 words.
+We accept flash fiction or short stories in any genre.
+Please double-space prose and provide a word count within your document.
 Include your name and a page number on every page of the file.
 Your bio should appear as a separate page in the same Word or RTF file.

-Please submit one creative nonfiction piece up to 1500 words.
-For example: personal essay, short memoir, and hybrid prose, which can integrate poetry, dialogue, and images.
+Please submit one creative nonfiction piece up to 3000 words.
+Examples of creative nonfiction may include personal essay, short memoir, and hybrid prose, which can integrate poetry, dialogue, and images.
 Please double-space prose and provide a word count.
 Include your name and a page number on every page of the file.
 Your bio should appear as a separate page in the same Word or RTF file.

 Art & Photography